Dental extraction: Removal of tooth

-In terms of operator positioning when removing a tooth, the patient is placed more supine when extracting and upper and more upright when extracting a lower.
+In terms of operator positioning when removing a tooth, the patient is placed more supine when extracting an upper and more upright when extracting a lower.
 This is to allow direct vision for the operator during the procedure.
 A right handed operator will stand to the front of the patient and to their right when removing any upper teeth or lower left teeth.
 However, they will stand behind the patient and to the right when extracting a lower right tooth.

 Dental elevators can be used to aid removal of teeth.
 Various types are available that have different shapes.
 Their working ends are designed to engage into the space between the tooth and bone of the socket.
 Rotatory movements are then made to dislodge the tooth from the socket.
 Another similar looking but sharper instrument that can be used is a luxator; this instrument can be used gently and with great care to cut the ligament between the tooth and its boney socket (periodontal ligament).

 Achieving haemostasis

 Biting down on a piece of sterile gauze over the socket will provide firm pressure to the wound.
 Normally this is sufficient to stop any bleeding and will promote blood clot formation at the base of the socket.

 Moreover, the patient must be inhibited from eating and drinking hot food in the first 24 hours.
-Using straw for drinking in also prohibited due to the negative pressure it can produce which will lead to removal of a newly formed clot from the socket.
+Using straw for drinking is also prohibited due to the negative pressure it can produce which will lead to removal of a newly formed clot from the socket.

 The source of any bleeding can either be from soft tissues (gingiva and mucosa) or hard tissue (the bony socket).
 Bleeding of soft tissues can be controlled by several means including suturing the wound (stitches) and/ or using chemical agents such as tranexamic acid, ferric sulphate and silver nitrate.
 Bony bleeding can be arrested by using haemostatic gauze and bone wax.
 Other means of achieving haemostasis include electrocautery.